fathur-rs/trxnslate/README.md

   - **401:** Unauthorized - Invalid or missing token, or missing 'Bearer' prefix
   - **500:** Internal Server Error - An error occurred during explanation generation

-## API Documentation
-For detailed API documentation, refer to the [Swagger UI](http://localhost:8000/api/swagger).

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.